Emergency Road Aid awarded to Knox County Fiscal Court

-MANCHESTER – The Kentucky Transportation Cabinet has announced Knox County Fiscal Court will receive $31,200 in County Road Aid Emergency Funds for cross drain repairs on Bertha Hollow Road.
+MANCHESTER – The Kentucky Transportation Cabinet has announced Knox County Fiscal Court will receive $66,460 in County Road Aid Emergency Funds for slide repairs on Pigeon Roost Road and Tan Yard Cemetery Road.

 “The Transportation Cabinet is pleased to approve this request for funding to provide assistance to Knox County to repair and maintain safe connections in the community,” said Transportation Secretary Jim Gray.